 Only one problem: The Thunder, thanks to draft pick hoarding maneuvers by top executive Sam Presti, seem almost invincible.

-Courtesy of the highly-productive 2019 Paul George trade with the Clippers, the Thunder acquired a superstar in Shai Gilgeous-Alexander along with multiple first-round picks.
+Courtesy of the highly productive 2019 Paul George trade with the Clippers, the Thunder acquired a superstar in Shai Gilgeous-Alexander along with multiple first-round picks.
 The reigning Most Valuable Player led them to last season’s championship and seems poised to do so again.

-The Thunder have a ridiculous 24-1 record and could break Golden State’s record of 73 regular-season victories.
+The Thunder have a ridiculous 24-1 record and could break Golden State’s record of 73 regular season victories.

 They rank in the top five in nearly every offensive and defensive statistical category.
 They’ve achieved this despite their second-best player, Jalen Williams, appearing in only six games.
-He’s rounding back into form after recovering from a wrist injury – he had a 25-point, 8-assist game against Utah on Sunday.
+He’s rounding back into form after recovering from a wrist injury – he had a 25-point, 8-assist performance against Utah on Sunday.

 Oklahoma City has arguably the deepest team in the league and heads into the NBA Cup semifinals this weekend after thrashing the Suns by 49 points in the quarterfinals.